ibm-cloud-docs/Cloudant/offerings/learning-center.md

 - Web browser
 - Any programming language
-- Command line scripting tools like curl
+- Tools that you can use to write scripts from the command line like curl
 - Mobile devices

 We're going to learn the API by using curl, a free, open source command-line tool that can dispatch HTTP requests.
 Curl comes preinstalled on most Macs and Unix-like operating systems.
 If it's not present on your computer, Google `curl` and follow the installation instructions.